SyedNajam93/Advance-Real-Estate-Marketplace-App/README.md

-## Realist App Source Code for Individual Lectures
+## App source code on how to build the website

 Press `.` on your keyboard to open code editor mode for easy navigation.